aluiz815/aluiz815/README.md

 ## Hello!
 Welcome to my profile :smile:
 I'm André and I'm a fullstack Developer and Salesforce Developer
-- ❤️ In love with JavaScript
-- ❤️ In love with Typescript
-- ❤️ In love with LWC
+- ❤️ In love with JavaScript && Typescript && LWC